Katrin Laur: Biography

 In 1994 Laur moved to Berlin and took up filmmaking again, especially scriptwriting script consulting.
 For some years she lived in Zürich (Switzerland), where she made a documentary feature about Swiss long-distance lorry drivers „Die lange Reise des Reto Bantli“ („The long Journey of Reto Bantli“) 2002.

 Since the beginning of 2000, she worked more and more in Estonia.
 Laur taught screenwriting at the Tallinn University Film- and Media School (BFM).
 Her interest in history and the way time shapes the lives of people manifests itself in two feature-length documentaries: „Debora Vaarandi aeg“ („Poet and her Time“), about a celebrated poet Debora Vaarandi (1916–2007), one of the people who supported the Soviet takeover in 1940 and was close to the regime throughout the Soviet occupation and who still wrote great poetry in her later years.
 In 2011 she made a documentary about Olav Roots (1910–1974), chief conductor of the Estonian National Symphony Orchestra from 1939 to 1944.
-Before the final Soviet takeover in 1944, Roots, like many Estonians, artists, in particular, emigrated to Sweden.
+Before the final Soviet takeover in 1944, Roots, like many Estonians, artists, in particular, immigrated to Sweden.
 Unable to find a proper use for his talent and work he accepted an offer from Colombia and worked as chief conductor of the Colombia Symphony Orchestra in Bogotá from 1952 until his death in 1974.
 Laur's film „Sada aastat sõda ja muusikat“ („One Hundred Years of War and Music“) (2011) restored Roots to his place in the history of Estonian music.

 She also made two feature films – „Ruudi“ (2007) and „Surnuaiavahi tütar“ (2011) „Graveyard Keeper’s Daughter“, which were both successful in Estonia and at international film festivals.

 From 2011 to 2021 Laur was a professor for dramaturgy and screenwriting at the Academy of Media Arts Cologne.
-In 2012 she was a Fulbright Visiting Scholar at Boston University - screenwriting and creative writing.
+In 2012, she was a Fulbright Visiting Scholar at Boston University - screenwriting and creative writing.

 In 2022 Laur's historical novel „Tunnistaja“ („The Witness“) was published.
 The events of the book take place from 1930 to 1942 in Estonia, Germany, and the Vatican and closely follow the fate of Europe.
 (Tallinn: Hea Lugu, 2022, 832 p.)
 2023 Katrin Laur was awarded the prestigious Jaan Kross literary prize for "The Witness".